reviewboard/rbtools/docs/rbtools/rbt/commands/post.rst

 .. tip::

-   :option:`-g/--guess-fields <-g>` implies :option:`--guess-summary` and
+   :option:`-g/--guess-fields <-g>` applies to every field, and takes precedence over :option:`--guess-summary` and :option:`--guess-description`.
-   :option:`--guess-description`.
    Generally, you'll want to use it instead of the more specific options.

+.. versionchanged:: 7.0

+   :option:`-g/--guess-fields <-g>` now applies to every review request field that can be filled in from a commit message, rather than only the summary and description.
+When provided, it also overrides :option:`--guess-summary` and :option:`--guess-description` rather than just supplying their default.

 .. _guessing-behavior: